Euphredes/Euphredes/README.txt

            Bread

 Kierkegaard tells me Jesus is cool.
-I tell you, Mr. Cole, such cool is Abraham and Isaac wrapped into one.
+I tell you, Game Warden, such cool is
+Abraham and Isaac wrapped into one.
 Nietzsche tells me: something to die for, it doesn't require defenders.

            Policy